exakat/exakat-docs/Reference/Cases.rst

 ++++++

-:ref:`argument-should-be-typed`, in app/bundles/PluginBundle/Helper/IntegrationHelper.php:374.
+:ref:`argument-should-be-typehinted`, in app/bundles/PluginBundle/Helper/IntegrationHelper.php:374.

 This piece of code inside a 275 lines method.
 Besides, there are 11 classes that offer a 'getPriority' method, although $returnServices could help to semantically reduce the number of possible classes.
-Here, types on $a and $b help using the wrong kind of object.
+Here, typehints on $a and $b help using the wrong kind of object.

 .. code-block:: php